Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 - Retinol

-- Vitamin C (at the same time)
+- Vitamin C (in combination)

 - Benzoyl Peroxide